 This not only strengthens your bond but also fulfills their need for attention and reduces boredom.

 By incorporating these strategies into your Cocker spaniel’s routine, you can effectively prevent boredom and minimise chewing.

 How to manage chewing

-The first step in managing a cocker spaniel’s chewing behavior is to provide them with plenty of appropriate chew toys.
+The first step in managing a Cocker spaniel’s chewing behaviour is to provide them with plenty of appropriate chew toys.